 There are a number of methods by which students can participate in the governance of SCHS.
-The students elect leaders of various clubs and organizations to provide leadership and offer input and recommendations to the School administration.
+The students elect leaders of various clubs and organizations to provide leadership and offer input and recommendations to the College administration.
 Students have the opportunity to complete anonymous evaluations every semester on each course and the faculty members they have worked with and attend focus group sessions.
-The results of these evaluations and/or focus groups are shared with Program Directors, the Vice President College, faculty and staff.
-Additionally, students serve on the Advisory Committee Meetings of each program.
-Students interested in serving on a committee should contact the administrative secretary to the Vice President.
+The results of these evaluations and/or focus groups are shared with Program Directors, the Vice President of the College, faculty and staff.
+Additionally, students serve on the Advisory Boards of each program.
+Students interested in serving on a committee should contact the Administrative Assistant to the Vice President.